KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	wine.jpg
 	```

+	5. Right click again on that main `CSS` folder in the left pane and select `New Folder`.

-	5. Type `sass` and press enter.
+	6. Type `sass` and press enter.

-	6. Right click again on that main `CSS` folder in the left pane and select `New Folder`.
+	7. Right click again on that main `CSS` folder in the left pane and select `New Folder`.

-	7. Type `css` and press enter.
+	8. Type `css` and press enter.

-	8. In the project pane on the left, right click on the `sass` folder and select `New File`.
+	9. In the project pane on the left, right click on the `sass` folder and select `New File`.

-	9. Type `styles.scss` and press enter.
+	10. Type `styles.scss` and press enter.
 This will be your main Sass styling file and will only contain import statements when we’re done.

 4. Open your _index.html_ file in Google Chrome and notice the current styling.
 You can do this two ways.